dart-archive/www.dartlang.org/src/site/tools/download.markdown

 </span>
 </aside>

-### Dart SDK for Debian
+### Dart SDK for Debian and Ubuntu

-If you are writing server-side code for Debian Wheezy, you can get a 64-bit version of the SDK that allows for easy installation of the Dart VM and tools on a Debian Wheezy server.
+If you are writing server-side code for Debian or Ubuntu, you can get a Debian package with a 64-bit version of the SDK that allows for easy installation of the Dart VM and tools on Debian wheezy and Ubuntu machines.
 Choose either the **Stable Channel** or **Dev Channel** release.
 The dev channel allows you to try new features ahead of the stable release.